Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/mlapi-basics/object-visibility.md

 This allows you to only show a subset of objects to any client at any given time.
 To allow this, a visibility API was introduced to the `NetworkObject` component and consists of four parts.

 The first part is a callback that gets invoked when new clients connect or when the object is about to get spawned.
-It askes whether the object should be shown to a specific client, if you do not register this callback, it will default to true, meaning visible.
+It asks whether the object should be shown to a specific client.
+If you do not register this callback, it will default to true, meaning visible.

 ```csharp
 NetworkObject netObject = GetComponent<NetworkObject>();